DUI with Non-Serious Personal Injury

 If you had car insurance when the accident occurred, then your insurance company will manage parts of the personal injury lawsuit.
 Typically, your criminal defense attorney will notify your insurance company that you are represented by counsel in the criminal case.
 In certain cases, the individual charged with DUI must also worry about being sued for damages beyond what the insurance company is required to pay, especially if the individual has substantial assets or income.
-See Houston Personal Injury Attorneys for Victims of DWI / Drunk Drivers or Ft.
-Lauderdale FL Personal Injury Attorneys.

 The outcome of your Florida DUI case may impact the civil case for personal injury damages.
 Also, the person charged with DUI should be careful not to talk to any insurance company about the facts of the case (including their own insurance company) without first contacting a criminal defense attorney for advice.